JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 This list of 12 words allows you to recreate the wallet in future. **WRITE IT DOWN and do not lose it under any circumstances**!
-(This seedphrase has the same function as for all other HD wallets, like Electrum, Trezor etc. The seedphrase should be compatible with Trezor in future, but not with most other wallets by default).
+(This seedphrase has the same function as for all other HD wallets, like Electrum, Trezor etc. The seedphrase should be compatible with Trezor, Ledger, Electrum, Samourai and some others).

 Next, enter a password for encrypting the wallet: